choishucheung/GME/GME Developer Manual/Unity Developer Manual/Unity SDK Developer Manual(Included Videos API)_intl.md

-﻿Welcome to Tencent Cloud Game Multimedia Engine (GME) SDK.
+Welcome to Tencent Cloud Game Multimedia Engine (GME) SDK.
 This document describes access technologies for Unity development so that Unity developers can easily debug and access APIs for Tencent Cloud GME.

 ## SDK Initialization
 Relevant information is applied for through Tencent Cloud Console.
 For more information, see the [GME Access Guide](/document/product/607/10782).